reynierg/websites-monitor/README.md

-If the tests run successfully, in a directory named "htmlcov", will be created html files with the test coverage report and in the terminal will appear the names of the executed tests, and a summary of the test' coverage.
+If the tests run successfully, in a directory named "htmlcov", will be created html files with the test coverage report and in the terminal will appear the names of the executed tests, and a summary of the test's coverage.

 # TODO
 - Create installation packages.
-- Write more unit tests for the `monitor`.
+- Write more unit tests for both services.
 - Write integration tests for the `monitor` and `consumer`.
 - Improve the test's coverage to get it to around a 90%.
 - Configure CI/CD.